Updated: Jan 24

 Non-agrochemicals – The Company procures conveyor belts, general chemicals, dyes, and dye intermediates from Chinese or Indian manufacturers, and supplies them to more than 30 countries in Europe, North America, Latin America, Australia, and Asia.
 The segment contributed 16% of revenue in FY22 with a growth of 71% on a YoY basis.

 The Company has an asset-light business model whereby it focuses on identifying generic molecules, preparing dossiers, seeking registrations, marketing, and distributing formulations through third-party distributors or its own sales force.
 The Company's core competence lies in developing product dossiers and seeking product registrations in different countries.
-Sharda Cropchem did capex of ~ INR 400 cr in preparing dossiers and seeking registrations for newer formulations.
+Sharda Cropchem did a capex of ~ INR 400 cr in preparing dossiers and seeking registrations for newer formulations.

 Growing world population; significant jump in purchasing power of larger segments of the population